vecin2/em_automation/README.md

 ```

 ## Organizing Templates
-Templates can be grouped and put into folders.
+Templates can all be drop in one folder or they can be grouped and put into folders.
-For example we could match a similar grouping to the admin screens:
+For example we could match a similar grouping to the EM admin screens:
 ```
 /templates
 	|__ manage_context